matt9527-marist/MyObsidianNotes/Machine Learning/014 Keras.md

 - What if the filter does not cleanly move over the image?
 For this case, we may need to do padding on the input matrix in order to have room for the filter.
 - This filter is also called a "kernel."
 We compute the dot product between the convolutional filter and the input matrix section to derive a *convolved feature*.
 - After using multiple filters, we can obtain a *feature map*.
 Then we can repeat the process, where each of the feature maps are like small reduced images that we can further do convolution upon.
+- The more we do this, the more we are doing reduction.
+For MNIST, we may be going from a 28x28 input image to (64, 26x26), and then to (32, 24x24).
+This is where pooling comes in.
 What are the *Pooling Layers*?
 - Think of PCA.
 This is Image Reduction to reduce the dimensionality and basically keep the only features that we care about the most in the image.